sandhawke/admin-scripts/README.md

 # admin-scripts

-shell scripts I use for sysadmin stuff
+Shell scripts I use, mostly which I wrote myself

-***NOT SAFE*** : these probably include some assumptions about how I like my systems set up.
+These are ***NOT SAFE*** for other people to use directly.
+They hardcode things like my email address and linux version assumptions.